sassoftware/viya4-iac-azure/README.md

 SAS Viya 4 in your cloud environment.
 For more information about SAS Viya 4 requirements and documentation for the deployment process, refer to the [SAS&reg; Viya&reg; 4 IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/default/itopswlcm/home.htm).

+This project follows the SemVer versioning scheme.
+Given a version number MAJOR.MINOR.PATCH, we increment the:

+ >- MAJOR version when we make incompatible changes
+ >- MINOR version when we add functionality in a backwards compatible manner
+ >- PATCH version when we make backwards compatible bug fixes

+Please note when upgrading to a major version due to backward incompatibility you would need to take down your existing infrastructure and rebuild.
+For details about the changes added in each release please see the release notes.

 ## Prerequisites

 Use of these tools requires operational knowledge of the following technologies: